Stephenson Holt Author

 Other reviews have stated that she is accurate in her research but I can make no claim to be knowledgeable enough to agree with that.
 Certainly, there are masses of facts in the novel, historical, botanical, herbal etc. But those facts do not get in the way of plot or romance and merely add to the overall feel of the story.

 I did not, at any point, think that this was an author interested in history who needed a plot and a romance to make the history more palatable.
 I lived the plot, the tortures, the loves and the hates and enjoyed the novel immensely.
-I have to make a decision whether to continue with the series, maybe after a break through reading a different genre.
+I have to make a decision whether to continue with the series, maybe after a break though of reading a different genre.

 As a male reader, I related to Jamie and lived his trials.
 I can imagine female readers identifying with Claire, romanticising over two loves and wondering if practicality would take them one way or the other.
 I have also read a review from someone who said that the sexist brutality could not be accepted by them and I think we have to remember that in the 1750’s things were slightly different.